Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Wearable Safety Devices That Work While Bathing

 I recommend waterproof medical alert pendants or wristbands that provide protection throughout the home.
 These devices work in the shower or bath, where many accidents occur.
-They offer peace of mind for both seniors and their loved ones.

 Accessible Communication Options